savioseb/KaggleWalmart/PredictingWeeklySalesAtWalmart.md

 * Unemployment - the unemployment rate
 * IsHoliday - whether the week is a special holiday week

-The four holidays fall inthe following weeks in the dataset:
+The four holidays fall in the following weeks in the data set:

 * Super Bowl: 12-Feb-10, 11-Feb-11, 10-Feb-12, 8-Feb-13
 * Labor Day: 10-Sep-10, 9-Sep-11, 7-Sep-12, 6-Sep-13